Sunday, May 25, 2025

 3. The Lalitha Sahasranamam published in Tamil by Shri Ramakrishna Thapovanam, Thiruipparaithurai, Trichy District, Tamilnadu, India with commentary by Shrimath Swami Sithbavandar

-Shri Lalitha Sahasranamam: Namam 714: Shri Kulottirna (ōṃ kulōttīrṇāyai namaḥ)
+Shri Lalitha Sahasranamam: Namam 759: Shri Vishva dharini (ōṃ viśvadhāriṇyai namaḥ)

-The Divine Mother transcends the senses of Her devotees.
+The Divine Mother supports the universe, Vishvam,

 C N Nachiappan